The material is

 procedures and assuming the reader has access to a computer.

-The moral of the story here is that the best ideas usually come when actively
+Consider this: The best ideas usually come when actively

 engaged in the subject ... and not from formal brainstorming sessions.
 Don't get